natebarksdale/natebarksdale.github.io/src/content/blog/2009-08-10-tools-possibilities.md

 description: Kevin Kelly reflects on how innovative ideas often stem from the potential offered by unique tools, as exemplified by Garret Wade's collection.
 emoji: 🔨
 tags:
+  - ⚒️ Blacksmiths
-  - 🔧 tools
+  - ⚙️ Technology
-  - 💡 ideas
+  - 💡 Innovation
+  - 🛠️ Tools
+  - 📝 Writing
 haiku: |
   From tools arise dreams,
   Crafting visions with each hand,